larkceresin/news-explorer/news-frontend/README.md

-This frontend runs with two apis [NewsApi](https://newsapi.org/) and the backend I created here [News-backend](https://github.com/larkceresin/news-backend)
+This frontend runs with two apis [NewsApi](https://newsapi.org/) and the backend I created
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).